finalist/liferay-lam/documentation.md

 As you can see, all you have to specify is the name of the vocabulary.
 If the vocabulary doesn't exist in the global scope, an error message will be logged.

+#User groups
+You can add user groups.

+The following script shows how you can delete a vocabulary:

+	create.userGroup(
+		name: "usergroup1",
+		description: "SomeUseGroupWeTested"
+	)

+As you can see, you only have to specify the name and the description.